5 Cost-Conscious Activities to Enjoy in Ireland

 Despite its size, there’s a lot to see in Ireland.

-From the Wild Atlantic Way that stretches 2,500 kilometers (that’s just over 1,500 miles) from Malin Head in Co.
-Donegal, to County Cork’s Haven Coast, to the multicultural capital Dublin on the East Coast.
+From the Wild Atlantic Way that stretches 2,500 kilometers (that’s just over 1,500 miles) from Malin Head in County Donegal, to County Cork’s Haven Coast, to the multicultural capital Dublin on the East Coast.

 For first-time visitors, taking it all in might seem overwhelming.